elmtree-askmo/cloudcannon-app/content/learn/computer-science/explain-the-binary-representation-of-a-subnet-mask-and-how-it-divides-the-network.md

 url: /learn/computer-science/questions/explain-the-binary-representation-of-a-subnet-mask-and-how-it-divides-the-network
 score: -1.0
 related_article1:
-    id: 165690
+    id: 165702
-    title: What are the differences between /8, /16, and /24 subnet masks, and what are non-natural octet boundaries?
+    title: >-
+        How does classless IPv4 addressing utilize the subnet mask, and what is its current usage in networks?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-differences-between-8-16-and-24-subnet-masks-and-what-are-nonnatural-octet-boundaries
+    url: /learn/computer-science/questions/how-does-classless-ipv4-addressing-utilize-the-subnet-mask-and-what-is-its-current-usage-in-networks
 related_article2:
-    id: 165699
+    id: 165689
-    title: What is the prefix and address range of Class C IPv4 addresses?
+    title: >-
+        Describe the pattern of 1s and 0s in a subnet mask and how it interprets network and host bits.
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-prefix-and-address-range-of-class-c-ipv4-addresses
+    url: /learn/computer-science/questions/describe-the-pattern-of-1s-and-0s-in-a-subnet-mask-and-how-it-interprets-network-and-host-bits
 related_article3:
-    id: 165686
+    id: 165687
-    title: How many bits are there in an IPv4 address, and what is the decimal range of each octet?
+    title: >-
+        What is a subnet mask, and how does it define the network and host portions of an IPv4 address?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-many-bits-are-there-in-an-ipv4-address-and-what-is-the-decimal-range-of-each-octet
+    url: /learn/computer-science/questions/what-is-a-subnet-mask-and-how-does-it-define-the-network-and-host-portions-of-an-ipv4-address
 related_article4:
-    id: 165696
+    id: 165701
-    title: Identify special use IPv4 addresses and their purposes, including network, broadcast, loopback, and link-local addresses.
+    title: >-
+        Explain Classless Inter-Domain Routing (CIDR) and its purpose in IPv4 addressing.
     subject: Computer Science
-    url: /learn/computer-science/questions/identify-special-use-ipv4-addresses-and-their-purposes-including-network-broadcast-loopback-and-linklocal-addresses
+    url: /learn/computer-science/questions/explain-classless-interdomain-routing-cidr-and-its-purpose-in-ipv4-addressing
 related_article5:
-    id: 165689
+    id: 165700
-    title: Describe the pattern of 1s and 0s in a subnet mask and how it interprets network and host bits.
+    title: >-
+        What problems were associated with legacy classful addressing, particularly regarding address blocks and wastage?
     subject: Computer Science
-    url: /learn/computer-science/questions/describe-the-pattern-of-1s-and-0s-in-a-subnet-mask-and-how-it-interprets-network-and-host-bits
+    url: /learn/computer-science/questions/what-problems-were-associated-with-legacy-classful-addressing-particularly-regarding-address-blocks-and-wastage
 ---

 &nbsp;